Joseph di Pasquale: Competitions and projects

 He won several national and international competitions of architecture, among which the Tianjin Eco Town and the Guangzhou Circle, opened in 2013, that CNN listed in the 10 most interesting buildings that will appear in 2014 worldwide.
-Other relevant projects are Gewiss production plant, Intercos, Polini, Valsir, Aerea headquarter, amusement park of Minitalia Leolandia in Turate (Italy), and the masterplan Choruslife Bergamo in 2016.
+Other relevant projects are Gewiss production plant, Intercos, Polini, Valsir, Aerea headquarter, amusement park of Minitalia Leolandia in Turate (Italy).

+In 2024, the ChorusLife smart district will be inaugurated in Bergamo, fully design by Joseph Di Pasquale, an urban regeneration model of international importance on a 130,000 m2 area that has converted a large dismissed urban area into a neighborhood hub with a system of public squares, an indoor arena, housing, retail, hospitality and recreational activities.